 The all important third paragraph: Mention that you'd like the chance for an audience in person with the interviewer to personally discuss the available job position.
 In addition, mention that you would also like to learn a lot more regarding the company's employment opportunities and/or their company's policy for hiring.

 Submit what you'll be willing to do and offer to follow up by email or telephone.
 You could also make a point of mentioning that you will be in the general area, and could be available for an interview at a time that is most suitable to the employer.
 Use this paragraph to further mention that you'll only be too happy to provide the person with any supplemental info they may require.
 End the letter by thanking the employer in advance for his or her time and consideration in this matter.

 (Important: the body copy of your cover letter may be formatted into three but preferably into four carefully worded paragraphs.
 Deliberate first as to how you would like to express yourself and come across in the letter.
-At all times it must appear as a professionally-written letter and in a professional business like fashion.
-See an example at Resignation Letter)
+At all times it must appear as a professionally-written letter and in a professional business like fashion.)

 This website offers a large selection of cover letter templates.
 You can use a cover letter template at no cost to you whatsoever.
 These letters provide the wording and style you should write.
 They're easily modified to suit your personal needs and requirements.